Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - visibility public/private
 - media by item set

-Moreover, it adds new search query type for properties:
+Moreover, it adds new search query operator for properties:

 - start with
 - end with
 - in list (via api only).
 - exclude one or multiple properties (except title)

+Furthermore, it adds the joiner type "not".

 Finally, an option allows to display only the used properties and classes in the advanced search form, with chosen-select.